Packard Bell Corporation: Radios

 Packard Bell radios had a unique styling that makes them easy to identify.
 Being a US West Coast radio maker, they maintained that image by "stationizing" their radio dials.
 Major US West Coast and Canadian (west of the Rocky Mountain range) radio station call letters were printed on the tuning dial.
-From 1926 through 1950, the marketing area for Packard Bell radios consisted of Arizona, California, Idaho, Nevada, Oregon and Washington.
+From 1926 through 1952, the marketing area for Packard Bell radios consisted of Arizona, California, Idaho, Nevada, Oregon and Washington.
 Many Packard Bell models made during this period have stationized dials with the call letters of the major stations from these states marked on the dial.
-These stationized dials also include KSL 1160 in Salt Lake City and KOA 850 in Denver.
+These stationized dials also include KSL 1160 in Salt Lake City, KOMO 1000 in Seattle, KKMO 1360 in Tacoma, KIT in Yakima, and KOA 850 in Denver.
 This was an idea inspired by Herb's mother who had difficulty reading tuning dials.
-After 1950, Packard Bell discontinued its stationized dials when it began selling radios and televisions throughout North America.
+Sometime after 1952, Packard Bell discontinued its stationized dials when it began selling radios and televisions throughout North America.

 A Packard Bell radio was used as a prop in the 1960s American television series Gilligan's Island.
 The Japanese made, eight-transistor AR-851 was an important plot device over the course of the three-year run of the show.